Skip to main content

 ( What I have in my heart is for you!)

-With your dark history, I'm happy you're free now.
+With your dark past, I'm glad you're free now.
+However, despite our blessings, there's still much to be done!

-Your people are diverse and come from all corners of the world.
+Your team is diverse and comes from all corners of the world.

-Our ancestors traveled overseas and oceans without knowing what the future would hold.
-They fought, and struggled, so their descendants wouldn't suffer under the reign of those whose hearts were cold.
+Our ancestors traveled overseas and across oceans without knowing what the future would hold.
+They fought and struggled so their descendants wouldn't suffer under the reign of those whose hearts were cold.

 Let's build a bright future and carry on their legacy!

-Let's unite and build a place where we can be happy.
+Let's unite and build a place here where we can be happy.

 The love from your people I've felt in the form of many different languages, cultures, and religions.
 It's only in our politics that we find opposition.
-But when it comes to the way we look out for each other and feed one another, we're all sister and brother.
+But when it comes to the way we look out for each other and feed one another, we're all sisters and brothers.

 I come from a country where it only takes one drive-through to collect a plate of roti!
-Where on Ied we all share a plate of bami ( Indonesian noodles).
+Where on earth we all share a plate of bami ( Indonesian noodles).
 I come from a country where you can find a piece of Africa and Bali hidden in the South American jungle.
 A place where the indigenous people share their knowledge.
 I come from a country where my Chinese ancestors settled and learned how to mingle.
 In my blood, your diverse history is written.
 Even the Surinamese people who crossed borders made sure that our country's name would be marked in history alongside them.
-Your beauty is pure and one of a kind.
+Your beauty is pure and unique.

-Your tropical rainforest is a garden with its own mind.
+Your tropical rainforest is a garden with a mind of its own.

 In it, there are so many treasures to find.